-that any of the fauna is not protected or is protected to such extent for such period of time throughout the whole of such part or parts of the State as he shall think fit.
+that any of the fauna is not protected or is protected to such extent for such period of time throughout the whole or such part or parts of the State as he shall think fit.

-and for these purposes may from time to time by Proclamation declarea close season or an open season in respect of any of the fauna or the maximum number of the fauna which one person may take during any specified period of time.
+and for these purposes may from time to time by Proclamation declare-

+a close season or an open season in respect of any of the fauna and place such restrictions on either the taking or disposal or the taking and disposal of the fauna as he considers advisable.
-(b) The Governor may from time to time, by Proclamation, vary the provisions and operation of a Proclamation promulgated pursuant to the power conferred upon him by this section by cancelling those provisions and that operation wholly or in part absolutely, or by cancelling those provisions and that operation wholly or in part, and substituting other provisions and their operation for those so cancelled.

-(c) A declaration promulgated by Proclamation pursuant to the provisions of this section shall, by virtue of this section, have the force of law while in operation.
+- (b) The Governor may from time to time, by Proclamation, vary the provisions and operation of a Proclamation promulgated pursuant to the power conferred upon him by this section by cancelling those provisions and that operation wholly or in part absolutely, or by cancelling those provisions and that operation wholly or in part, and substituting other provisions and their operation for those so cancelled. - (c) A declaration promulgated by Proclamation pursuant to the provisions of this section shall, by virtue of this section, have the force of law while in operation.

 Licenses.
+No. 77 of 1950, s.
+15, amended by No. 38 of 1954, s.
+7.

-15. (1) The Minister may issue licenses for the purpose of this Act.

-(2) The Minister may renew the period of operation of a license from time to time, or transfer the authority it confers from one person to another, or, where its operation relates to any place, may transfer that operation to another place of the same kind.

-(3) (a) The Minister may delegate all or any of the powers conferred upon him, with the exception of this power of delegation, to the Chief Warden of Fauna, or to any warden.

-(b) Where the exercise of the power is dependent upon the opinion, belief, satisfaction or other state of mind of the Minister in relation to any matter, the power, when delegated, may be exercised by the delegate upon his opinion, belief, satisfaction or state of mind in relation to the matter.

-(c) Every delegation pursuant to the provisions of this section shall be revocable at will, and no delegation shall prevent the Minister from exercising the power.

-(4) No person shall be entitled to a grant, renewal or transfer of a license as of right.

-(5) A grant, renewal or transfer of a license may be authorised subject to such conditions as, having regard to the conservation of fauna, the Minister considers fit, which conditions shall be endorsed upon or attached to the license when granted, renewed or transferred, as the case may be; and may be added to, cancelled, suspended and otherwise varied by the Minister from time to time during the operation of the license.
+- 15. (1) The Minister may, in addition to any license required under the provisions of section seventeen of this Act, issue such licenses as are prescribed. - (2) The Minister may renew the period of operation of a license from time to time, or transfer the authority it confers from one person to another, or, where its operation relates to any place, may transfer that operation to another place of the same kind. - .(3) (a) The Minister may delegate all or any of the powers conferred upon him, with the exception of this power of delegation, to the Chief Warden of Fauna, or to any warden. - (b) Where the exercise of the power is dependent upon the opinion, belief, satisfaction or other state of mind of the Minister in relation to any matter, the power, when delegated, may be exercised by the delegate upon his opinion, belief, satisfaction or state of mind in relation to the matter. - (c) Every delegation pursuant to the provisions of this section shall be revocable at will, and no delegation shall prevent the Minister from exercising the power. - (4) No person shall be entitled to a grant, renewal or transfer of a license as of right. - (5) A grant, renewal or transfer of a license may be authorised subject to such conditions as, having regard to the conservation of fauna, the Minister considers fit, which conditions shall be endorsed upon or attached to the license when granted, renewed or transferred, as the case may be; and may be added to, cancelled, suspended and otherwise varied by the Minister from time to time during the operation of the license.

-Taking of protected fauna an offence.
-16. A person who infringes the protection conferred by subsection (1) or declared pursuant to subsection (2) of section fourteen of this Act, by taking fauna while protected, otherwise than by-
+16. A person who infringes the protection con- Taking of protected ferred by subsection (1) or declared pursuant to fauna an offence. subsection (2) of section fourteen of this Act, by taking fauna while protected, otherwise than by-